MDSOPT/WCRT/README.md

 ----------------------
 RunSurveyCorr.R - The data analysis on the correlations and the wave analysis included in the paper.

-WaveAnalysis.R - Functions for carrying out wave analysis/
+WaveAnalysis.R - Functions for carrying out wave analysis.

 RunPlotFileDraw.R - Code to plot the n-curves included in the paper.